eCubed/DevNotes/mysql-workbench-intro.md

 Creating and altering functions is the same administrative experience as creating and altering stored procedures, except we work with the Functions "folder" instead of the Stored Procedures "folder".

+## Notes

+When typing the code for functions, stored procedures, and triggers, we are writing the "dev- friendly form", which does not include the "overhead" of manually putting those delimiters, usually '$$`.